imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 observation about human behavior, more than some unsolicited advice from a person who exploited their maleness and seniority to add more weight to their pronouncements than perhaps they deserved?
 Is this all that wise, old men do?
 Almost certainly.
-At the same time, I think we both acknowledged the irony in our interaction, and accepted that there might be some humor and even truth in it.
 As it turned out, I did not wholly embrace it as truth (none of the above makes any claims to social science or psychology), but discovered, nonetheless, that there were rewards in entertaining it as an idea.

 I do not want suggest a feeling of smug superiority - just about every harmful behavior I have described above I have also engaged in at some